NathanaelA/nativescript-platform-css/README.md

     .android .awesome { background-color: green; }
     .windows .awesome { background-color: red; }

-Automatically on iOS the color would be blue, on aAdroid platforms the color would be green and on Windows it would be red.
+Automatically on iOS the color would be blue, on Android the color would be green and finally on Windows it would be red.

 ## Installation